CSwala/CSwala-android/CONTRIBUTING.md

 Remember your upstream base branch should be master and source should be your feature branch.
 Click on create pull request and add a name to your pull request.
 You can also describe your feature.

 Awesome!
 You have made your first contribution.
-If you have any doubts please let me know in the comments.
+For any queries join our Discord server [here](https://discord.com/invite/rAz3Eb8fsN) .

 #### BE OPEN!
 <br>